How do we talk about death?

 Maybe it’s just a part of us and a comforting way of dealing with things

-As a study looking at all the ways people talk about death has shown, we’ve talked about death using euphemisms and metaphors for ages.
+As a study looking at all the ways people talk about death has shown, we’ve talked about death using euphemisms and metaphors for centuries.

 ‘Passed away’ and ‘kicked the bucket’ are all old expressions; even the phrase ‘six feet under’ has its origins in a 1665 plague outbreak in England.
-Even euphemistic phrases intended for poetic melancholy and theatricalities from the 1600s still make sense to us today.
+Archaic phrases intended for poetic melancholy and theatricalities from the 1600s still make sense to us today.

 In Shakespeare’s Hamlet our tragic hero contemplates death ‘that undiscovered country’, providing us with the ever-dignified phrase ‘shuffled off’.
-In recent popular culture, “sleeping with the fishes” (from the movie The Godfather), for those who live out their lives as if they were a gangster from the ‘50s, has become a well-known euphemism.
+In recent popular culture, ‘sleeping with the fishes’ (from the film The Godfather), for those who live out their lives as if they were a gangster from the ‘50s, has become a well-known euphemism.
 These phrases still make sense today; they’re recognised and easily understood, perhaps more so than ‘death’.

 It may be that we take comfort in giving the formless thing – death – a kinder or more knowable quality.
 Those who took part in the study used euphemisms because the words “dead” and “dying” seem too harsh in a given situation.